-FeDerica will complete her AmeriCorps service year with the Arkansas 4-H Afterschool program in August, 2013.
-She served as a capacity builder for the 4-H by creating local partnerships with other youth serving organizations, managing newsletters and social media, and providing professonal development training to afterschool providers.
-She will start the Master's of Social Work program at UALR in the fall.
+FeDerica will complete her AmeriCorps service year with the Arkansas 4-H Afterschool program in August 2013.
+She served as a capacity builder for the 4-H by creating local partnerships with other youth-serving organizations, managing newsletters, and social media, and providing professional development training to afterschool providers.
+She will start the Masters of Social Work program at UALR in the fall.

 Stacey Makhanova, '11

 Starting in the fall of 2013, Stacey will continue to pursue a Ph.D. in social psychology at Florida State University, working with Dr. Jon Maner.
 Her research interests include the integration of social and evolutionary theories in examining interpersonal relationships.
 She started her graduate student career at the University of Kentucky working with Dr. Saul Miller and Dr. Will Gervals.

 Julie is currently working at a retirement community in the Chicago area as an activity coordinator for a dementia unit.
 The work involves dancing, singing, bingo, and generally bringing meaningful moments of joy to older adults.

 Working as a psychometrist for a neurobehavioral group affiliated with the University of New Orleans, LSU, and Tulane.
 The work involves administering and scoring diagnostic tests for psychoeducational evaluations, workman's comp cases, pre-surgical evaluations and neurological deficiencies.